ot0tot/OpenOSD-X/README.md

 Font updates can be performed directly from the Betaflight Configurator.

 * Requires Betaflight 2025.12.0 or later
+* Use a Betaflight firmware build with the custom definition USE_MSP_DISPLAYPORT_FONT enabled.
 * Use a Configurator version that is compatible with the firmware.
-* Use a firmware build with the custom definition USE_MSP_DISPLAYPORT_FONT enabled

 ---